Rhodesian passport: Transitional passports

 When Rhodesia was reconstituted under black majority rule as Zimbabwe Rhodesia in June 1979, following the Internal Settlement the previous year, the passports its government issued were altered appropriately.
 However, the new administration failed to gain international acceptance.
 With the Lancaster House Agreement of December 1979, the Bush War formally ended and the country was placed under the temporary control of Britain while fresh elections were organised and held, after which recognised independence would be granted, with the country's name shortened to Zimbabwe.
 Passports continued to be issued during this interim period, and were first accepted by Zambia in March 1980; around this time the number of Zimbabwe Rhodesian passport applications trebled.
 Following the independence of Zimbabwe in April 1980, Zimbabwean passports came into use, though the old documents continued to be issued until stocks were exhausted.

 Camouflage passports

 More recently, a market has developed on the internet for "camouflage passports", false documents intended to mask a traveller's true nationality.
 These "passports" look largely genuine, but purport to be issued by country that no longer exists, or which has changed its name.
 The theory is that such a document could provide cover for a traveller whose genuine passport could cause him to be targeted by terrorists.
 Camouflage passports often claim to be Rhodesian.
-Though these documents hold no authenticity, Mark B. Salter writes that they are sometimes carried by members of the United States Armed Forces "when off duty in 'difficult' countries".
+Though these documents hold no authenticity, Mark B. Salter wrote in 2003 that they were sometimes carried by members of the United States Armed Forces "when off duty in 'difficult' countries".